 Beef Kofta Curry, or simply kofte, is a traditional Pakistani curry made of tender meatballs simmered in a spicy, flavorful sauce.
 This recipe has all the authentic flavor of old-fashioned kofte but it’s made in an easier, more approachable way.

-An Authentic Chicken Curry (or Chicken Salan) recipe made in the traditional Pakistani and North Indian style.
-This is a simple, one-pot curry recipe that you can make in under an hour.
-This recipe includes instructions for using bone-in or boneless chicken.
+Here’s an Easy and Authentic Chicken Curry recipe made in the traditional Pakistani and North Indian style.
+This is a simple, approachable curry recipe that you can make at home in under an hour.
+Unfussy, easy-to-follow, and tested to perfection!

 Chicken Shashlik (Saucy with Gravy) – Indo-Chinese Recipe